RKlompUU/SCRIPTAnalyser/README.md

 (Note: this only describes the default verbosity output mode)

-For every unique branch of the supplied output SCRIPT, the tool will print a verdict under a distinct "--- Symbolic evaluation report of execution branch _i_" section
+For every unique branch of the supplied output script, the tool will print a verdict under a distinct "--- Symbolic evaluation report of execution branch _i_" section

 In this section, the following information is printed: